rusefi/rusefi_documentation/HOWTO/HOWTO-DFU.md

 A: this image says that you do not have STM32 Bootloader driver installed.

+## Q: Do I need to install STM32CubeProgramer in order to use update firmware via DFU?

+A: No. We have a small portion of STM32CubeProgramer embedded into rusEFI console, even the drivers!
+Make sure to download complete fresh bundle, use "Install Drivers" button to automatically extract silent_st_drivers2.exe archive and attempt auto-install.
+If automatic driver install did not happen try pointing device manager driver wizard at drivers\silent_st_drivers\DFU_Driver folder within uncompressed rusEFI bundle.

 ## Q: I am using the buttons but it simply does not work?

 A: We have a report of this at https://www.rusefi.com/forum/viewtopic.php?p=42317#p42317.
 For now please keep trying!